MLenaBleile/em_lookahead_algorithm/README.md

-# Lookahead EM Empirical Evaluation
+# Lookahead EM Algorithm

-Systematic evaluation of the lookahead EM algorithm vs. existing acceleration methods for expectation-maximization.
+An optimization algorithm which can outperform SoA on Mixture of Experts models.
+Includes comprehensive validation suite of simulations.

 ## Overview